FAVOURITE SUMMER STRATEGIES for Weight Loss and Easy DetoxingJulia Woodford June 2, 2018

-The founders of Nonpareil Natural Health Retreat believe that juice fasting is the best way to achieve a high level of wellness while losing weight and turning back the clock.
+David Gouveia and Mano McNabb, founders of Nonpareil Natural Health Retreat, believe that juice fasting is the best way to achieve a high level of wellness while losing weight and turning back the clock.

 I find that the biggest challenge with this approach is the time and effort it takes to shop for organic ingredients, blend or juice them, and make sure they are consumed immediately.
-At Nonpareil, guests relax and take it easy while the proprietors take care of the rest.
-Says Nonpareil co-founder Mano McNabb, “When our guests are in an environment where there are no distractions and they are being served, they feel totally cared for and nourished.
+This problem is solved at Nonpareil, where guests relax and take it easy while the proprietors take care of them.
+Says Mano McNabb, “When our guests are in an environment where there are no distractions and they are being served, they feel totally cared for and nourished.
 They also comment on how quickly they see improvement on all levels – physical, emotional, mental and spiritual.”

 Key ingredient: Organic Unpasteurized Apple Cider Vinegar helps to rid the body of toxic wastes while improving digestion and strengthening the heart.
 It is especially recommended for arthritic conditions (uric acid crystals tend to collect in the bursae and joints of the body resulting in arthritis and bursitis.
 To flush uric acid crystals out, take 1 to 2 tsp of ACV with 1 to 2 tsp of raw honey in a glass of distilled water, 3 times a day.
 Joints will become elastic and flexible).

-After a yoga class, guests receive a drink called the Nonpareil Sunrise: an entire watermelon is juiced and poured into glasses.
+Nonpareil Sunrise: After a yoga class, guests receive a drink called the Nonpareil Sunrise – an entire watermelon is juiced and poured into glasses.
 This works to gently cleanse the kidneys and bladder.
 The watermelon is cool and refreshing, and rich in lycopene, potassium, and enzymes.

 In the afternoon, guests are treated to a fresh vegetable drink to keep blood sugar stable and energy high.

-- A piece of ginger, the size of 2 quarters
+- 1 piece of ginger, the size of 2 quarters

 - ½ of a green apple